K3Soft-Hard/Raspberry-Pi---Light-Web-Interface/README.md

   - [Password for UI](### Password Lock)

 ### Password Lock
 This password is not secure and can be easily bypassed, so don't rely on it.
-To configure password you need to change **auth-config.json** in editor:
+To configure password you need to change **auth-config.json** in editor: <br>
 `{
   "auth_enabled": false,
   "password": "secret"